Kong/docs.konghq.com/app/deck/get-started.md

 content_type: how-to
 ---

-This page teaches you how to use decK to create a service, route, plugins and consumers.
+This page teaches you how to use decK to create a service, route, plugins, and consumers.
 It uses the `deck gateway apply` command to build the configuration up incrementally.
 At any point, you can run `deck gateway dump` to see the entire configuration of {{ site.base_gateway }} at once.

 ## Prerequisites